 With the Apple watch becoming trendy and the Fitbit on everyone’s wrists Swiss watches are not as popular as they once were.
 But Swiss watches are still leaving this country by the bucket load.
 Every tourist wants to take home some chocolate, and if they can afford it, a watch too.
 Wouldn’t you love to own a Rolex?

 There are so many watch brands in Switzerland.
 Most you will know, some you will be surprised are swiss.
 Most of the famous brands are swiss, and many are owned by Swatch.

-And a final surprising fact, most of the watches in Switzerland are made in a very small area, in the French-speaking part of the country, often in very small towns.
+And a final surprising fact, most of the watches in Switzerland are made in a very small area, in the French-speaking part of the country.